hassanselim0/MinecraftWebToolkit/README.md

 - Manage Multiple Worlds (including Backup and Restore)
 - Assign "Admin" and "Moderator" roles for users, this gives them access to the various parts of the web app
 - An alternate authentication system for the Minecraft Server that works with online-mode=false
-- ... and HttpProcessWrapper, a general-purpose Web Service for managing and communicating with console apps via a REST API
+- ... and HttpProcessWrapper, a general-purpose light-weight Web Service for managing and communicating with console apps via a REST API

 ## How can I deploy this? ##
 First you'll need an SQL Server Database (LocalDB is fine), change the connection string "DefaultConnection" in Web.config accordingly.
 I didn't try SQL Compact but it *should* work, I think.